 Every educator’s practice should include time for reflection, and this is especially true during a crisis, when necessity fuels innovation and every failure offers rich opportunities for improvement.
-As district leaders move out of triage mode and start planning for the future, they need a systematic way to capture their successes while analyzing what went wrong.
+As district leaders start planning for the future, they need a systematic way to capture their successes while analyzing what went wrong.

 “There has to be a really intentional debriefing effort on the part of school leaders,” Young says.
 “What can we learn from this?
 What does it mean for us in the long game?
 We need to look past ensuring learning continuity to the phase where we say, ‘What are the takeaways?’ ”